China Travel Documents 2026: What to Prepare & Tips

 Note that the passport should be valid for a minimum of 6 months after your visit to China.
 If you're traveling with children, you'll also need to provide their passports.

-How to Apply for a Tourist L Visa
+Apply for a Chinese Tourist Visa or Visa-Free Entry

 Optional Documents for Your China Tour